-13.9.1 A Department Promotion and Tenure Committee
+T13.9.1 A Department Promotion and Tenure Committee

-The Department Chair may serve as a non-voting member of the Department Promotion and Tenure Committee if permitted by the department's Bylaws.
+The Department Chair serves as a non-voting member of the Department Promotion and Tenure Committee.
 Also, Boonshoft School of Medicine faculty members may serve on a matrix department's promotion and tenure committee, if permitted by the department's bylaws.
 Otherwise, only tenured Bargaining Unit Faculty Members may serve on department promotion and tenure committees.
 The Committee composition and voting rights of department faculty are specified in departmental bylaws.
 The Committee shall be composed of at least three (3) voting members.
-The provisions in this

-Section and in Section 13.9.2 do not apply to the College of Nursing and Health or Lake Campus, which do not have a department level.
+The provisions in this Section and in Section T13.9.2 do not apply to the College of Nursing and Health or Lake Campus, which do not have a department level.

-13.9.2 The Department Chair
+T13.9.2 The Department Chair

-13.9.3 A College Promotion and Tenure Committee
+T13.9.3 A College Promotion and Tenure Committee